echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 # How to launch the acquisition

+* Go to [software folder](../../electronic/modules/software) and select the folder corresponding to your configuration.

 * Lauch arduino IDE and check that the right arduino board is selected by clicquing on tools:
 ![](./images/arduino_select.png)

-* Open /PRJ-medtec_kit/modules/electronic/software/MDL-motor_control/MDL-motor_control_v1.ino and send it in the arduino nano:
+* Open the arduino file (.ino file) and send it in the arduino nano:
 ![](./images/arduino_send.png)

 * Power up your RedPitaya and connect your computer on redpitaya WIFI network, password is redpitaya.

-* Go to [MDL-redpitaya software repo](../../electronic/modules/software/MDL-redpitaya/).
+* Go to RedPitaya repo.
 If you have download the compiling tool for the RedPitaya type this command line:
-`sh run.sh 192.168.128.3 Acquisition_RAW`
+`sh run.sh 192.168.128.3 probe`
 otherwise (you might not have the good permission so we make a chmod 777):
-`chmod 777 Acquisition_RAW`
+`chmod 777 probe`
-`scp ./Acquisition_RAW root@192.168.128.3:/tmp/`
+`scp ./probe root@192.168.128.3:/tmp/`
 `ssh root@192.168.128.3`
 `root`
 `cd /tmp/`
-`./Acquisition_RAW`
+`./probe`
 You can stop the sofware running in the RedPitaya by simply typing CTRL+C. You are connecting to the RedPitaya *via* ssh so if you want to quit just type:
 `exit`